|

 the family moved to southern Manitoba before

-she left school to work to help her family.
-She
+At 16 Gathie left school to work to help her family.
+She would

-19 she and her lover relocated to Vancouver,
+courses.
+At 19 she and her lover relocated to Vancouver, British

-Japan.
-Her works are collected by the Vancouver
+Her works are collected by the Vancouver Art Gallery, the

 |